 Monitoring and controlling the progress of a PRINCE2 project is vital to its success and this theme takes care of that aspect.

 To break it down into very simple terms, Processes are groups of tasks that need to be completed to achieve goals within the project.
 There are 7 PRINCE2 Processes and completing these will carry the project to its conclusion and provide a great chance for project success.

-2. Directing a Project: this Process sees the Project Board reviewing the findings of the first stage to determine whether the findings show the project to be viable and then making a decision on whether or not to proceed with the project
+This Process sees the Project Board reviewing the findings of the first stage to determine whether the findings show the project to be viable and then making a decision on whether or not to proceed with the project.

-4. Controlling a Stage: this is to manage each work stage of the project using the method actively to control and monitor each aspect of the work that is being done
+This is to manage each work stage of the project using the method actively to control and monitor each aspect of the work that is being done.

-5. Managing Product Delivery: this Process is exactly what it sounds like – receiving instructions from the Project Manager on what to do, completing this work and delivering the product (or component) to the appropriate party once it is complete
+This Process is exactly what it sounds like – receiving instructions from the Project Manager on what to do, completing this work and delivering the product (or component) to the appropriate party once it is complete.

-7. Closing a Project: this Process is only used at the very end of a project in order to correctly close the project – this is when the product is handed over, reviews on the project are done and a request to close the project is submitted for approval by the Project Board
+This Process is only used at the very end of a project in order to correctly close the project – this is when the product is handed over, reviews on the project are done and a request to close the project is submitted for approval by the Project Board.

 The 7 PRINCE2 Principles